-Help spread awareness of myeloma by ordering a free March is Myeloma Awareness Month magnet.
+Help spread awareness of myeloma by ordering a free March is Myeloma Awareness Month pin.
 Below are some facts you can share about myeloma during Myeloma Awareness Month:

 Multiple myeloma (or myeloma) is the second most common blood cancer worldwide.
 It is called "multiple" because it is a cancer of the plasma cells and can occur at multiple sites.